nadira30/7641-Group-Project/README.md

 We aim to use ML algorithms to perform fake news detection based on textual features only.
 What we do not cover in our project is verifying the authenticity of visual content other than text such as images and videos.
 Using the help of external sources, we built our code to solve the issue stated above (see appendix for code references).

 ### II.2 Change in Research Direction:
-Our research initially focused on detecting fake news using structural and language features without verifying content truthfulness and focusing more on user modelling because we realize that was a more challenging problem to solve and leveraged GNNs.
+Our research initially focused on detecting fake news using structural and language features without verifying content truthfulness and focusing more on user modeling because we realized that was a more challenging problem to solve and leveraged GNNs.
 Additionally, due to Twitter’s privacy laws, we could not view the dataset features necessary to utilize GNNs.
 Hence, we have refined our approach to concentrate on Fake News or Real News Classification using BERT.

 Shifting our focus allows us to provide a more specific solution to the broader issue of misinformation by classifying news articles as either fake or real, we aim to empower users to discern the authenticity of news sources and combat the spread of misinformation.

 ## III.
 Methods: (BERT, Logistic regression, SVMs)
 In this project, we aimed to develop a robust model for detecting fake news.
-We employed three different machine learning algorithms:
+We employed three different machine-learning algorithms:
 1. Logistic regression,
 2. BERT (Bidirectional Encoder Representations from Transformers), and
 3. Support Vector Machines (SVM).
 4.
-This report focuses on the implementation and evaluation of logistic regression as the baseline model and comparing the results with BERT and SVM.
+This report focuses on the implementation and evaluation of logistic regression as the baseline model and compares the results with BERT and SVM.

 ### III.1 Logistic Regression:

 Logistic regression is a well-suited algorithm for binary classification tasks like real vs. fake news detection.
 We started with the hypothesis that it will learn a separating hyperplane between the two classes (real and fake) like the extracted BERT features.
-We used logistic regression to be used as a baseline and compare the results with BERT and SVM.
-New unseen news articles can then classify as real or fake based on their position relative to the learned hyperplane in the feature space.
+We used logistic regression as a baseline and compared the results with BERT and SVM.
+New unseen news articles can then be classified as real or fake based on their position relative to the learned hyperplane in the feature space.

 #### Data Preprocessing Method Implemented for Logistic Regression:

 We employed the following method for preparing the data for logistic regression analysis.
-We have included the key steps as below:
+We have included the key steps below:

 * Text Cleaning Function: We implemented a robust text cleaning function to ensure the text data was standardized and free from unnecessary characters.
 This function removed apostrophes, special characters, and non-alphanumeric symbols from the text while also converting all text to lowercase.
 This step aimed to eliminate noise and ensure consistency in text representation.